-The Third Circuit Court of Appeals ruled that Lowe's legal claim was doomed from the start, even if it were true that he laid down the beats underpinning the song "X."
+The 3rd U.S. Circuit Court of Appeals ruled that Lowe's legal claim was doomed from the start, even if it were true that he laid down the beats underpinning the song "X."

 Lowe's story was that he recorded the beat first, then presented it to rap producer Scott Storch in the hope that he would pass it along to Dr. Dre for use in song.
-During his deposition, Lowe said he never expected any compensation in return for the beat.
+In a legal deposition, Lowe said he never expected any compensation in return for the beat.

 The court said that if Lowe indeed gave away the track freely, he couldn't sue over it now.

 Storch consistently maintained that Lowe had nothing to do with the song.

 "Restless" lists songwriting credits for "X" to Xzibit, Dr. Dre and Melvin Bradford, a rap writer who goes by the stage name Mel-Man.